 Franck Vernerey (PI).
-F. Vernerey is an associate professor and Vogel faculty fellow in the department of Mechanical Engineering at the University of Colorado, Boulder.
+F. Vernerey is a professor in the department of Mechanical Engineering, Material Science and IQ Biology programs at the University of Colorado, Boulder.
 He received his Ph.D. from Northwestern University in 2006 in the field of theoretical and applied mechanics.
 His interests lie in understanding the mechanical and physical processes underlying the response of active soft matter in order to control and program these systems for specific functionalities to be used in medicine (tissue engineering, drug delivery) and intelligent materials (programmable self-deformable material, origami).
 Methods include theoretical & computational modeling guided by experimental observations at multiple length-scales.
 For more information, please click here.

 Shankar L.S.
 (Ph.D.): Shankar graduated from IIT Madras(India) with a bachelor's degree in Civil Engineering and a M.S. in Mechanical Engineering from Texas A&M and joined the group in spring 2016.
 His research concentrates on the theoretical modeling of structured hydrogel membranes for applications in shape-programmable materials (origami) and tissue engineering.